-Tackling bullying addresses the following Every Citizen Matters aims:
+Tackling bullying addresses the following aims:

-- Outcome 2: Stay safe.
-Aim: Young people need to be safe from bullying and discrimination - Outcome 4: Make a positive contribution.
-Aim: Young people are helped to develop positive relationships and choose not to bully or discriminate.
+- Young people need to be safe from bullying and discrimination - Young people are helped to develop positive relationships and choose not to bully or discriminate.

 Derwen College undertakes to respond promptly and effectively to issues of bullying.

 A clear consistent response is required in any case of alleged bullying and the aim of any intervention should be: